Causal clustering: design of cluster experiments under network interference: Empirical illustration and practical recommendations

-Table \ref{tab:meta1} collects each of these algorithms' worst-case bias and variance and the number of clusters per individual.
-Louvain algorithm dominates Balanced Partitioning both in worst-case variance and bias.
-A larger number of clusters increases the bias but decreases the variance, which we observe throughout all graphs.
-The bias increases for sparser networks because the denominator $|\mathcal{N}_i|$ decreases.
+\textbf{Results} Table \ref{tab:meta1} in the appendix collects each of these algorithms' worst-case bias and variance and the number of clusters per individual.
+A larger number of clusters increases the bias but decreases the variance throughout all graphs.
+(The bias increases for sparser networks because the denominator $|\mathcal{N}_i|$ decreases.)
+Louvain algorithm dominates Balanced Partitioning for most designs in variance and bias, suggesting that practitioners may prefer Louvain.

-Figure \ref{fig:meta1} reports the objective function for different graphs, Louvain algorithms, and degrees of sparsity.
-For $\xi_n \approx 1$, the Louvain algorithm with the largest number of clusters (Type 3) dominates the other two algorithms in all but one case.
-This result provides some interpretable comparisons for the number of clusters.
-We also observe a trade-off between the number of clusters and the degree of sparsity of the adjacency matrix as $\xi_n$ decreases.
-Louvain clustering with the largest number of clusters (Type 1) is optimal for a dense graph with $\xi_n \gg 1$.
-Such clustering, however, is sub-optimal as the graph becomes more sparse.
-This result is intuitive: for denser networks, a larger number of clusters may best control the estimator's bias relative to the bias induced by other clustering algorithms.
-These comparisons motivate trade-offs in the choice of the graph (and its density) and the clustering algorithm.
-We recommend practitioners compare clustering by averaging objective functions over different sparsity thresholding.
-For example, it is possible to compare clustering based on the average objective across different graphs using some priors on the degree of sparsity without affecting our theoretical results.
+We study different types of Louvain algorithms (each having a different number of clusters) in Figure \ref{fig:meta1}.
+Figure \ref{fig:meta1} reports the worst-case mean squared error for different graphs, Louvain algorithms, and degrees of sparsity.
+For $\xi \approx 1$, the Louvain algorithm with the smallest number of clusters (Type 3) dominates the other two algorithms in all but one case.

-Finally, note that using Theorem \ref{thm:thumb} it is possible to compute the \textit{smallest} values of the spillover effects that would motivate using a cluster instead of Bernoulli design.
-From Theorem \ref{thm:thumb}, researchers should prefer a cluster over a Bernoulli design if
+As $\xi$ increases, Louvain clustering with the smallest number of clusters (Type 3) is optimal for a dense graph but sub-optimal as the graph becomes more sparse.
+This result is intuitive: for denser networks, a smaller number of clusters may best control the estimator's bias relative to the bias induced by other clustering algorithms.
+However, we observe that Type 1 is the most robust in terms of variance in the mean-squared error across different values of spillover effects.
+This is suggestive that Louvain clustering with the largest number of clusters (Type 1) may be preferred in various applications.